-Green Vegans promotes veganism because it is the lifestyle choice having the only chance for the possibility of sustainability and the only one that ends this source of violence against individuals from other species and ecosystems.
+Veganism is the lifestyle choice that has a chance at being sustainable.
+It is the intentional personal decision that ends dietary violence against individuals from other species and ecosystems.
 We do not recognize mainstream claims that veganism is a type of vegetarianism.
-Vegetarianism accomplishes none of what veganism does.
-Vegetarianism kills cows, chickens, goats and wildlife.
-It does not allow for predators like wolves and cougar.
+Vegetarianism kills cows, chickens, goats, and wildlife.
+It does not allow for predators like wolves and cougars.
 Who it kills depends on the “type” of vegetarianism being cited.
-Some vegetarians eat eggs, dairy, honey, fish and use animal skins like leather, .
+Some vegetarians eat eggs, dairy, honey and fish, and use animal skins like leather.
 We advocate using the terms “vegan” and “veganism” only.
-Vegetarianism is not in our vocabulary except when explaining the historical context when “vegan” was first established as a term.
+Vegetarianism is not in our vocabulary except when explaining the historical context when “vegan” was first established as a movement.

 Go Vegan / Bypass Vegetarian

-There are varying takes on how “veganism” should be defined.
-Before we share some of that history, we should read The Vegan Society definition.
+There are varying perspectives on how “veganism” should be defined.
+Before we share some of that history, read the Vegan Society definition :

 Go here for additional a deeper dive into the history and perspective on why veganism, not vegetarianism, wins what must be done by caring and compassionate people.

 Short History of “Vegan”

-What was inspiring in the early vegetarian and vegan social movements was their connections to other progressive social movements like the abolition of slavery, women’s suffrage and spiritual betterment, often under the leadership and influence of church congregations that practiced veganism.
-Vegetarianism was part of a larger way of living, influencing, and being in the world.
+Early vegetarian and vegan history had connections to progressive social movements like the abolition of slavery, women’s suffrage, and spiritual betterment, often under the leadership and influence of church congregations that practiced veganism.
+Vegetarianism remained part of a more popular way of living and being in the world.

-In 2002, Donald Watson said, “And, when I think that the world population, which was about 2 billion people in 1944, is now… this astronomical explosion of over 6 billion, along with… a corresponding explosion of animals to feed most of them.
-And those animals are there, fed on food that should be growing for the Third World, where people are having big families, because they have to, they’ve no social security, they have to have many children because many of them in every family are likely to die….”
-Read more here.
+In 2002, Donald Watson said, “And, when I think that the world population, which was about 2 billion people in 1944, is now….this astronomical explosion of over 6 billion [nearing 8 billion now], along with….a corresponding explosion of animals to feed most of them.
+And those animals are there, fed on food that should be growing for the Third World, where people are having big families because they have to, they’ve no social security, they have to have many children because many of them in every family are likely to die….”